bueler/math302/codes.md

 ## Codes

 This page will grow over the course of the semester.
-It has some computer codes I wrote, either for visualization or as examples of numerical methods.
+I use these codes either for visualization or as examples of numerical methods.
 They are categorized by language (Matlab/Octave or Python), and ordered chronologically.
 Note that there are online versions of Matlab ([Matlab online](https://matlab.mathworks.com/)) and Octave ([Octave Online](https://octave-online.net/)).

 ### Matlab: Visualization